 Dog-Friendly: yes

 Yakima River Canyon is a beautiful area.
 I remember driving past the pullout parking last month and seeing a dozen cars there.
-So I knew it was another popular hiking spot next to Baldy and Yakima Skyline Ridge.
+So I knew it’d be another popular local spot like Baldy and Yakima Skyline Ridge.

 See more trip photos here.